AstroPay-Developers/astropay-sdk-java/README.md

 # AstroPay SDK for Java

-This library provides developers with a simple set of bindings to help you integrate AstroPay API and start processing your payment with Astropay.
+This library provides developers with a simple set of bindings to help you integrate AstroPay API and start processing your payment with AstroPay.

 ## 💡 Requirements